basu-binayak/ScrapyScrape/README.md

 # CSS Selectors v/s XPath

 ## Let us look at an example first!
-Let's break down your XPath expression and explain what it's doing:
+Let's break down an XPath expression and explain what it's doing:

 ### XPath:
 ```python